needle-mirror/com.unity.localization/Documentation~/UIToolkit.md

-# UI Toolkit (2023.3+)
+# UI Toolkit (Unity 6+)

 > [!NOTE]
-> This feature requires Unity 2023.3 and above.
+> This feature requires Unity 6 and above.

 The localization package provides UI Toolkit support through the [data bindings system](https://docs.unity3d.com/2023.3/Documentation/Manual/UIE-data-binding.html).
-When you bind a field, it automatically updates itself when you create the UI Document, change the selected locale, or change a persistent variable with a LocalizedString.
+When you bind a field, it automatically updates itself when you create the UI Document, change the selected locale, or change a persistent variable with a [LocalizedString](xref:UnityEngine.Localization.LocalizedString).
 You can add a localized binding in UI Builder, UXML, or C# script.

 The following table lists the supported localization bindings: